Skip to main content

 1. Configure at Infrastructure Level

-On any overthere.Host CI except localhost, select a Copy Strategy in the Artifact Copy Startegy section.
-This is applicable in environments where you want to enforce a consistent strategy across specific hosts.
+On any overthere.Host CI except localhost, select a Copy Strategy in the Artifact Copy Strategy section.
+Use this option to enforce a consistent strategy across specific hosts.

 Selecting a copy strategy2

 From version 25.3, the copy strategy for a file.Folder artifact can be automatically determined based on the uploaded source artifact type, rather than the target host’s extraction capabilities.
-This behavior is turned off by default to make it compatible with older versions, but it can be enabled by setting the properties in deploy-task.yaml as follows:
+This behavior is off by default for compatibility, but can be enabled in deploy-task.yaml:

 deploy.task: